-The ECA uses PowerSchool for attendance and grades for all ECA courses.
-Students and parents should log into their PowerSchool accounts on a regular basis to see important ECA course information.
-Please note: ECA's PowerSchool is different from other school district's PowerSchools; if you/your student had a PowerSchool record at your former school, you will need a new one here.
+The ECA uses PowerSchool for attendance and grades for all ECA courses, including CLICK courses.
+Students and parents/guardians can also view the student's Audit via PowerSchool, which is the official records of course progression through the ECA program.
+Students and parents should log into their PowerSchool accounts on a regular basis to see important ECA course information while taking ECA content classes, and continue to log in to view administrative and CLICK progress throughout their time in the ECA.
+Please note: ECA's PowerSchool is different from other school district's

+PowerSchools; if you/your student had a PowerSchool record at your former school, you will need a new one here.